SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-traces.md

 id: collect-traces
 title: Collect Traces
 sidebar_label: Collect Traces
-description: Learn how to collecting tracing
+description: Learn how to collecting traces using the Sumo Logic OpenTelemetry Collector.
 ---

 Default installation of Sumo Logic Distribution for OpenTelemetry Collector goes with default endpoints for tracing collection in OTLP format: